 If you are between the ages of 21 and 55 and wear glasses or contact lenses to correct myopia, hyperopia, or astigmatism you may be a candidate for the iLASIK procedure

 If you were deemed not a candidate for LASIK in the past, you may be considered a good candidate now.
 Given the wavefront technology and bladeless microkeratome technology additions to LASIK, the doors are now open for some previously unqualified candidates.
 If you were previously determined to be a LASIK candidate you will most likely also be a candidate for iLASIK.
 In order to determine candidacy for this procedure call today for a consult with qualified Blade Free LASIK surgeons, Samuel Lee, MD, Patricia Sierra, MD, or Peter WU, MD.

 There are some conditions that will still exclude certain patients from becoming a candidate, however, if you have nearsightedness, farsightedness or astigmatism there is a solid chance that you will be an iLASIK candidate.

-Determine your candidacy with qualified iLASIK surgeons Samuel Lee, Patricia Sierra, or Peter Wu
+Determine your candidacy with qualified iLASIK surgeons Samuel Lee, MD, Patricia Sierra, MD, or Peter Wu, MD

 Discuss payment options